icopy-site/awesome/docs/awesome/awesome-jvm.md

 *Virtual machines that implement the JVM specification or parts of it.*
 * [Avian](https://github.com/ReadyTalk/avian) - Lightweight highly portable JVM with an option for AOT compilation.
-* [Dalvik](https://source.android.com/devices/tech/dalvik/) - Android runtime (https://github.com/deephacks/awesome-jvm/blob/master/ART) is the managed runtime used by applications and some system services on Android.
+* [Dalvik](https://source.android.com/devices/tech/dalvik/) - Android runtime (ART) is the managed runtime used by applications and some system services on Android.
 * [DCEVM](http://dcevm.github.io) - Modification of Java HotSwap VM with unlimited support for reloading classes at runtime.
 * [HotSpot](http://openjdk.java.net/groups/hotspot/) - HotSpot virtual machine maintained and distributed by Oracle Corporation.
 * [IBM J9](http://www.ibm.com/developerworks/java/jdk/) - JVM developed by IBM.